-To simplify, the House took up the Albritton language in committee and now the bills are identical.
-The Senate bill passed on the Senate floor and was sent to the House, where it passed unanimously.
+We would like to remind you that the Senate bill passed on the Senate floor and was sent to the House, where it passed unanimously.
 It has been ordered enrolled and will be sent to the governor for approval.

 The Enrolled version of SB 776 is included for your information.

-Yet again, an example of a bill that was made difficult in dealing in negotiations with FWC this Session.
+Yet again, this is an example of a bill that was made difficult in dealing in negotiations with FWC this Session.